misterblack1/trs80-diagnosticrom/README.md

 ## Other troubleshooting notes

-- On the Model 3, you **must** have a working connection between JP2A and JP2B to run this diagnostic.
+- On the Model III, you **must** have a working connection between JP2A and JP2B to run this diagnostic.
 Both the cassette port (for audio output) and the video subsystem is accessed by the CPU via this interconnect.
 Bits 0 and 1 of this interconnection are needed for the cassette port audio, but all 8 bits are required for video to work.
 - You do not need the interconnect between JP1A and JP1B.
 This is used by only the floppy and serial board.
 The system will operate fine without the interconnect, but you will not be able to use the floppy or serial port.
-- On the Model 3, the cassette port output is the pin closest to the keyboard connector (Connector J3).
+- On the Model III, the cassette port output is the pin closest to the keyboard connector (Connector J3).
 On the Model I, you can either clip a test lead onto the cassette port, or use the cassette DIN cable to get audio output.
 - You do not need any DRAM installed in the machine for the diagnostic to run.
 If you have good working VRAM but no working DRAM, you should see the DRAM tests run, and all banks will come back as bad.
 - Keep in mind a stuck or bad DRAM bus transceiver can trash the entire bus, causing the VRAM test to also fail.
 - You do not need the keyboard connected for the system to run the diagnostic.
 The keyboard is not used during the test at all.
-- The diagnostic ROM **must** be installed into U104 on the TRS-80 Model 3.
+- The diagnostic ROM **must** be installed into U104 on the TRS-80 Model III.
 You must use a 2364 to 27XXX adapter.
 The one Adrian used is made for 27128 devices, but it works just fine with 2764 and more conveniently 28B64C (EEPROMs.)
 - You can also use this same adapter in U105 (for testing replacement of that ROM, **not** for running this diagnostic ROM).
 You can use a normal 2716 in U106 if you need to test replacing that ROM.
 - You do not need to have any ROM installed in U105 or U106 during the test, as they are not used by the diagnostics.
 A bad ROM in one of those sockets could cause the computer to not work, so if even this diagnostic ROM does not work, it would be advisable to try pulling those ROMs.